open-source-labs/Chronos/README.md

 ### :star: Star us on GitHub — it helps! :star:

-Chronos is a comprehensive developer tool that monitors the health and web traffic of servers, microservices, and containers.
+Chronos is a comprehensive developer tool that monitors the health and web traffic of servers, microservices, containers, and clusters.
 Use Chronos to see real-time data monitoring and receive automated notifications over Slack or email.

 ## Table of Contents
 - [Features](#features)